ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Added a multi-target demo applications for PAL, SPI and USB-CDC showcasing how to manage a project with multiple target boards/devices and handle portability issues.
 - NEW: Added to the HAL USB driver a new function usbWakeupHost() for standby exit.
 - NEW: SPI driver improvements, now it is possible to select different